-Our workforce qualification rates are improving - but there is still some way to go to catch up with the rest of the country.
-At lower and intermediate qualification levels, Medway's performance is comparable with the rest of the UK: about 61% of the working age population is qualified to NVQ3 (equivalent to A Level), which is the same as the UK average.
-The number with no formal qualifications has also fallen steadily over time and is now below the UK average (although there are still 7,500 people of working the text of the UK average).

-age in Medway without any formal qualifications).
-But at higher level, there is still a significant 'deficit' 38% are qualified to NVQ4 and above, compared with 43% nationally.
+Our workforce qualification rates are improving - and mostly in line with the rest of the UK.
+At lower and intermediate qualification levels, Medway's performance is comparable with the rest of the UK: about 66% of the working age population is qualified to NVQ3 (equivalent to A Level), which is just under the UK average.
+The number with no formal qualifications has also fallen steadily over time and is now below the UK average (although there are still 7,900 people of working age in Medway without any formal qualifications).
+But at higher level, there is still a significant 'deficit' 39.7% are qualified to NVQ4 and above, compared with 47% nationally.